GLO4003UL/embedded-webapp-template-1/Readme.md

 # Telephony WS

+## Important
+This project is a template for academic purposes, for a better project template, use [Dropwizard](https://www.dropwizard.io/)

 ## What
 This is a template for creating a Web REST API using Java, Jetty, Jersey only.